Cervical effacement: Surgical

+Amniotomy

 Amniotomy is a procedure where a hook is inserted into the amniotic membranes to puncture, causing the amniotic fluid to drain from the amniotic sac that holds the fetus.
 The reason for the surgical procedure could either be for cervical effacement or to look at fetal status as a device can be inserted into the amniotic sac for monitoring.
 The sign of successful procedure is when the amniotic fluid immediately comes out once the membrane is punctured.
 Certain amniotic fluid colors can indicate fetal distress, which is why it is important for the obstetrician or midwife to check the color.